cepthomas/Nebulator/README.md

 # What This Is
 Most music software uses piano roll midi editors.
 This is an alternative - writing scripts to generate sounds.

-I played around with various scripting concepts (I do like Lua and it may reappear), but ended up realizing that C# makes a reasonable scripting language, given that we have the compiler available to us at run time.
+I played around with various scripting concepts, but ended up realizing that C# makes a reasonable scripting language, given that we have the compiler available to us at run time.

 It supports midi and OSC, and has a WIP native synthesizer engine.